JGCompTech/JavaUltimateTools-Docs/docs/AuthSystem/AuthManager.md

     if(result) MessageBox.show("New User Session Is Allowed For Admin!");
     else MessageBox.show("New User Session Is Not Allowed For Admin!");
     ```

+##User Role Methods

+###Create A New User Role (createRole)
+To create a new user role use the createRole method supplying the following parameter:

+- Name - The name of the new user role

+!!! note
+    When using this method the UserRole object related to the new user role is returned.
+    If a user role already exists with the specified name the already existing UserRole
+    object is returned instead.

+!!! example
+    ``` java
+    final var authManager = AuthManager.getInstance();
+    final var newRole = authManager.createRole("moderator");
+    newRole.modify().add("edit", "create", "read");
+    ```

+###Add Existing User Role (addExistingRole)
+You can manually create a new UserRole object and directly add that to the list.
+To add an existing user role use the addExistingUserRole method supplying the following parameter:

+- UserRole - The UserRole object to add

+!!! example
+    ``` java
+    final var authManager = AuthManager.getInstance();
+    final UserRole role = new UserRole("moderator");
+    role.modify().add("edit", "create", "read");
+    authManager.addExistingRole(role);
+    ```

+###Get List Of All Installed User Roles (getRoles)
+Retrieves an unmodifiable list of all user roles.

+!!! example
+    ``` java
+    final var authManager = AuthManager.getInstance();
+    final Map<String, UserRole> roles = authManager.getRoles();
+    ```

+###Get Specific User Role (getRole)
+Retrieves the specified user role.

+To retrieve a user role use the getUserRole method supplying the following parameter:

+- Name - The name of the User Role to lookup

+!!! example
+    ``` java
+    final var authManager = AuthManager.getInstance();
+    final UserRole role = authManager.getRole("admin");
+    ```

 ##Other Methods

+###Check If User Has Permission (hasPermission)
+Checks if the current username has the specified permission.

+To check for the permission, supply the following parameter:

+- Permission - The name of the permission to check

+The permission manager has the following built in permissions:

+- admin
+- edit
+- create
+- read

+!!! example
+    ``` java
+    final var authManager = AuthManager.getInstance();
+    final boolean result = authManager.userHasPermission("admin");
+    if(result) MessageBox.show("User Has Admin Permission!");
+    else MessageBox.show("User Does Not Have Admin Permission!");
+    ```

+This can also be done with a list of permissions:

+!!! example
+    ``` java
+    final var authManager = AuthManager.getInstance();
+    final boolean result = authManager.userHasPermissions(new HashSet<>(Arrays.asList("admin", "edit")));
+    if(result) MessageBox.show("User Has Specified Permissions!");
+    else MessageBox.show("User Does Not Have Specified Permissions!");
+    ```

 ###Get All Username Objects (getUsersList)
 Retrieves a readonly immutable UserAccount object for each user